 My student was charged criminally.
 Why do they need to go through the student conduct process, too?

-The UMKC community and their visitors are subject to all university rules and regulations, including those contained in the Student Standard of Conduct.
+The UMKC community and their visitors are subject to all university rules and regulations, including those contained in the University of Missouri Student Standard of Conduct.
 Additionally, those individuals are also simultaneously subject to all local, state and federal laws.
 Though most students attend their hearing alone, any person can serve as an advisor for a student in the conduct process.
 Parents, family members, academic advisors and friends are the most typical individuals asked by students to serve as advisors.
 Advisors are allowed to attend meetings with students but are not permitted to speak on the student’s behalf.

 Can I be present during my student’s hearing process?